Number of facilitators trained on CCT Advocacy

 These can also be verified through supporting evidence of the workshops such as attendance, training plans, or photographs.

-Where possible, it is advisable for trainers to encourage participants to keep in touch and feedback progress when they use any of these tools with local churches.
+Where possible, it is advisable for trainers to encourage participants to keep in touch and feedback progress when they use any of these tools with local churches, denominations or networks.

 Where Tearfund has had a catalytic role, church denominations or other allies should be encouraged to take this approach to help them effectively support trainers.